 While expensive prices don’t leave a lot of people singing praises for Les Schwab, its excellent customer service and attention to detail do.

 There’s nothing sweeter than a smokin’ deal.
 When it comes to tires, there’s never really anyone excited to pay over $500 for a new set of tires.
 Most of the time people seek out deals.

 Many larger franchise tire centers and retailers offer monthly deals.
 These deals typically involve purchasing three tires and getting the fourth free.
 Look for %-off discounts around various holidays, too.

 The best time generally to purchase new tires is between April and October, especially during the summer months.
 The year-end holidays are another time to look for specials.

-Here are some retailers and franchises who have the best deals running throughout the year.
+Here are some retailers and franchisees who have the best deals running throughout the year:

 No longer do you have to go into a Discount Tire store.
 All you need to do is hop on the internet, go to DiscountTire.com, order your tires and have them shipped to you directly.
 You can also opt to pick up your slick new wheels from their distribution center.

 Either way you have them delivered, you can then bring them to a mechanic of your choosing for mounting.
 This is usually cheaper than having them installed by the tire dealer because the dealer typically charges more for labor.

 Like Discount Tire, this online retailer has a search tool that lets you set specific parameters around the kind of tires you’re looking for, including an average price based on your make and model.

 Where Tire Buyer differs is that besides delivering a full set of results that you can choose from, it also offers a limited set of recommended tires.
 It says it chooses these recommendations based on 120 different characteristics, including best sellers in your area, customer reviews, performance characteristics, mileage warranty information and value.